Autolux: History

-Autolux was formed in 2001 in Los Angeles, California.
+Autolux was formed in 2001 by drummer-vocalist Carla Azar, guitarist-vocalist Greg Edwards, and bassist-vocalist Eugene Goreshter.
 Goreshter and Azar met while writing the score for Nobel Prize-winner Dario Fo's play Accidental Death of an Anarchist.
 Azar met Edwards when she was on tour with his band, Failure.
 In August 2001, Autolux made their live debut, playing two shows at The Fold in Silverlake Lounge.
 In March 2001, the band released a self-released EP, Demonstration.
 It contained five songs recorded on an 8-track in their rehearsal space.

 T-Bone Burnett signed Autolux to DMZ, a small label created by Burnett and the Coen Brothers, and "nurtured" the band.

 In November 2002, Autolux entered the studio to record their first full-length album, Future Perfect, and finished primary recording in January 2003.
 In contrast to the 8-track recording method employed during the making of Demonstration, Burnett wished to capture the band's live sound on the album.
 Following the initial recording, the band continued recording and overdubbing additional music at Space 23 (the band's studio in their rehearsal room) to flesh out the songs.
 The song "Asleep at the Trigger" was completely recorded at Space 23.
 At the beginning of 2003, the album was mixed by Dave Sardy.
 The album was released September 21, 2004, and was generally met with critical praise.

 Autolux began touring in 2005 to promote Future Perfect, playing with a number of bands, including Clinic, Broadcast, The White Stripes, Shellac, Deerhoof and Beck.

 In April 2005, Autolux played the Vincent Gallo-curated edition of the All Tomorrow's Parties music festival in London, England.
 In May, they played the Coachella Valley Music and Arts Festival.

 Autolux was then invited by Trent Reznor to open for Nine Inch Nails on their With Teeth tour, from September to October 2005.
 After touring with Nine Inch Nails, the band ended the year by opening for Queens of the Stone Age at the Wiltern Theatre in Los Angeles.

 In January 2006, Autolux performed on Jimmy Kimmel Live!

 In February 2006, the band wrote a piece, "Tears for an Inhaler", for an exhibit called "Sonic Scenery" at the Natural History Museum of Los Angeles County.
 The exhibit also included artists such as Matmos and Nels Cline.